vonunwerth/simple-reachability/README.md

 To not loose the workspace calculation result, the node wil **save** it in a **rosbag** in the **simple-reachability** bags folder with an unique name.

+Hint: After changing the config files, you should restart your roscore to reset the ROS params.
+Think about embedding simple-reachability in the moveit launch-file for your robot.

 ##### Visualization

 If you want to visualize a previously calculated workspace, you can run: